Professor, Department of Psychiatry

 ual neurons and their processes.
 These studies enable a "molecular fingerprint" of the hippocampus as well as specific neurons within the region following the initial injury, denervation, and reactive synaptogenesis.
 Furthermore, these studies aim to elucidate markers for early cell-specific synaptic and neurodegenerative changes that can be applied to other models of activity dependence and neurodegenerative disorders.

-PhD from Icahn SOM at Mount Sinai
+PhD from Mount Sinai School of Medicine

 Fellowship, The Johns Hopkins University School of Medicine, Division of Neuropathology, Department of Pathology